commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 where $w_a$ is weight at a given age (lb), $W_{\infty}$ is the mean asymptotic weight (lb), $\beta$ is the power in the allometric equation, *k* relates to the rate at which $W_{\infty}$ is reached, and $t_0$ is the theoretical age at weight zero (years).
 Residuals $\epsilon$ were assumed lognormally distributed to account for increasing variability by age, and the variance of these residuals ($\sigma_R$) was estimated.
 Models were fit separately for each sex and data source using maximum likelihood and the mle() function in R.

 The federal assessment uses survey weight-at-age exclusively to fit to catch and effort indices (Hanselman et al. 2018).
-However, because discarding is permitted in the NSEI fishery, there are large differences in survey and fishery weight-at-age, especially at younger ages (Figure 11A).
+However, because discarding is permitted in the NSEI fishery, there are large differences in survey and fishery weight-at-age, especially at younger ages (Figure \@ref(fig:compcomps)A).
 Consequently, fishery weight-at-age was fit to landed catch biomass, whereas survey weight-at-age was used to estimate exploitable biomass, spawning biomass, and other quantities of interest in the model.

 ### Maturity-at-age